skyler93z/bigDataIssue/README_version_1.md

 ~~~
     [your_deirctory]/code
 ~~~
-all additional data to produce graphs except for the NYSE stock dataset are in the subdirectory directory at **rda**
+all data to produce graphs is in the subdirectory directory at **rda**
 ~~~
     [your_deirctory]/rda
 ~~~